scenerystack/community/docs/reference/api/phet-core/assertHasProperties.md

 # assertHasProperties

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/assertHasProperties.ts](https://github.com/phetsims/phet-core/blob/main/js/assertHasProperties.ts) for the most up-to-date information.

 ## Overview

 Throws an assertion error if specified object doesn't have all provided properties.
 This will also work for anything